ShaquilleLouisa/WordListMaker/README.md

 # WordListMaker
+A Python application designed for recreating Japanese vocabulary lists.

 ## Functionalities:
 This is a Python application that offers the following functionalities:
 * Conversions between PDF and Excel files.